Parmeggiani-Lab/elfin/README.md

     - [.]
 Handle module placement & extrusion
         - [x] Singles
         - [.]
 Hubs
+    - [.]
+Feasibility validation
+        - [.]
+Collision detection
+            - [x] When placing and extruding modules
+            - [ ] After object transform
+        - [ ] Force symetric hubs to auto grow like a Blender modifier
 - [ ] Handle mixing of module objects with path guides and Key Points
 - [ ] Handle leeway specification on networks and Key Points
 - [ ] Blend & Export to stitch.py-readable format